cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 A module defines a subset of the overall state, using:

-* One or more keys or value stores known as `KVStore`
+* One or more keys or value stores, known as `KVStore`.
 * A subset of message types that are needed by the application and do not exist yet.

 Modules also define interactions with other modules that already exist.